rbardaji/fastapi-example/README.md

 The same error would appear if you provided a float instead of an int, such as if you opened http://127.0.0.1:8000/items/4.2 in your browser.
 So, with the same Python type hint, FastAPI gives you both **data parsing** and **data validation**.

 Also notice that the error clearly states the exact point where the validation didn’t pass.
 This is incredibly helpful while developing and debugging code that interacts with your API.

+## Data Handling With pydantic

+All the data validation is performed under the hood by pydantic, so you get all the benefits from it, and you know you are in good hands.

+You can use the same type declarations with str, float, bool and many other complex data types.